DataDog/datadog-agent/README.md

       any other platform.
 We recommend you use the version pinned in the requirements file for a smooth development/build experience.

-**Note:** You can enable auto completion for invoke tasks, to do this you can simply add the following line to your `.zshrc` file with
+**Note:** You can enable auto completion for invoke tasks.
+Use the command below to add the appropriate line to your `.zshrc` file.
       `echo "source <(inv --print-completion-script zsh)" >> ~/.zshrc`

 Builds and tests are orchestrated with `invoke`, type `invoke --list` on a shell